Alice's Restaurant: Alice, Ray and the restaurant

 Alice Brock operated a restaurant called "The Back Room" in 1966, at 40 Main Street in Stockbridge, located behind a grocery store and directly underneath the studios of Norman Rockwell.
 The Back Room was already closed by the time the song was released; it ceased operations in April 1966.
 (Theresa's Stockbridge Café was last known to occupy the site; the café's sign makes note that the space was "formerly Alice's Restaurant".
 Theresa's was closed by 2022, but the sign pointing to the restaurant remained.)
 After a breakup and abortive reconciliation, Alice divorced Ray in 1968; she went on to launch two more restaurants (a take-out window in Housatonic in 1971 and a much larger establishment in Lenox in the late 1970s) before leaving the restaurant business in 1979.
 Ray returned to Virginia after the divorce and took on various projects until his death in 1979.

 Alice owned an art studio and gallery in Provincetown, Massachusetts, until 2016.
 She illustrated the 2004 children's book Mooses Come Walking, written by Guthrie, and authored and illustrated another, How to Massage Your Cat.
+She and Guthrie remained friends the rest of her life, typically visiting each other during the summers.

 In 1969, Random House published The Alice's Restaurant Cookbook (ISBN 039440100X) which featured recipes and hippie wisdom from Alice Brock, as well as photos of Alice and Guthrie, and publicity stills from the movie.
 A tear-out record was included in the book with Brock and Guthrie bantering on two tracks, "Italian-Type Meatballs" and "My Granma's Beet Jam".